McSCert/SysML-to-AUTOSAR/README.md

 The demo project and M2M Ruleset table are in the rhapsody folder.
 Altough the Rhapsody project contains the JavaScript (JS) files, we have provided them in a separate javascript folder.

-- To export a SysML model into AUTOSAR: expand M2MExportRulesets-->Right click on sysML2ARXML --> select M2M-Export Model --> select the target path and OK.
+- To export a SysML model into AUTOSAR using Rhapsody modeling environment: expand M2MExportRulesets-->Right click on sysML2ARXML --> select M2M-Export Model --> select the target path and OK.

 ## SysML to AUTOSAR JS